-The hepatitis C virus was first isolated in 1989, and a test to detect exposure to HCV has only been available since 1992.
+The hepatitis C virus was first identified in 1989; a test to detect exposure to HCV became available in1992.
 The hepatitis C virus is very easily transmitted by contact with infected blood.
 Anyone who received a blood transfusion or other blood products prior to 1992 may have unknowingly been exposed to HCV and should be tested.

 Are you at Risk?
 If the risk fits, Get tested!